-When I worked for a software company in Tokyo, most of my colleagues were experts in graphic design, and they tended to be overconfident when making decisions about colours.
+When I worked for a software company in Tokyo, most of my colleagues were experts in graphic design, and they tended to be overconfident when making decisions.
 Their knowledge, endeavour and talent were significant, but they could also be closed off to considering alternative views – which meant that conflicts between designers were common.

 There was NO problem at all with their technical knowledge and skills, but I became aware how often we forget to ‘self-monitor’ when working with others, especially in pressured situations.

 This has some similarities with my current research: interactions in health contexts.
 Pressured for time, professionals tend to use directive responses to patients rather than pose open questions.

 I agree that the key is listening.
 When you encounter a viewpoint that contradicts your own, it’s not difficult to ask an open question like ‘Can you tell me more about that?’
 But, many of us find it difficult to follow-up with another open question to elicit further information, because it’s more comfortable to revert to our typical ways of thinking and our usual understanding of things.